With our huge inventory of new, used and rental equipment, WesTrac has the right machine for the job.

 “J&M Bashforth has been a long-term, loyal customer for nearly 20 years,” Jim said.
 “All our employees know all their employees and we value the ongoing business.”

-FitFleet is an ongoing support and maintenance solution provided by WesTrac, for an individual machine of any brand, that encompasses both an agreement and access to an online portal that provides data-driven insights into the overall health and utilisation of that machine.
+FitFleet is an ongoing support and maintenance solution provided by WesTrac, for an individual machine of any brand, that encompasses both a Customer Value Agreement (CVA) and access to an online portal that provides data-driven insights into the overall health and utilisation of that machine.

 According to WesTrac Asset Strategy Manager Dean Cruickshanks, the whole point of FitFleet is to ensure customers get maximum value from their assets.